-Returns a string that holds the C code necessary to represent all parsed C data structures.
+Returns a string that holds the C source code necessary to represent all parsed C data structures.

 '''

 use Convert::Binary::C;

 $c = new Convert::Binary::C;

-$c->parse( <<'END' );
+$c->parse(<<'END');

+#define ADD(a, b) ((a) + (b))

 #define NUMBER 42

 typedef struct mytype mytype;

 struct mytype {

 union {

 int

 iCount;

 enum count pCount;

 } counter;

 #pragma pack( push, 1 )

 struct {

 char string[NUMBER];

 int array[NUMBER/sizeof(int)];

 } storage;

 #pragma pack( pop )

 mytype next;

 };

 enum count { ZERO, ONE, TWO, THREE };

+'''

 END

+'''

 print $c->sourcify;

 The above code would print something like this:

 / typedef predeclarations /

 typedef struct mytype mytype;

 / defined enums /

 enum count

 ZERO,

 ONE,

-TWO,
+TWO.

 THREE

 };

 / defined structs and unions /

-'''

-'''

 struct mytype

-{

 union

 {

 int iCount;

 enum count pCount;

 } counter;

 #pragma pack(push, 1)

 struct

-{

 char string[42];

 int array[10];

 } storage;

 #pragma pack(pop)

 mytype next;

 };

 '''

 The purpose of the sourcify method is to enable some kind of platform-independent caching.
-The C code generated by sourcify can be parsed by a standard C compiler, as well as of course the Convert::Binary::C parser.
-However, it might be significantly shorter than the code that has originally been parsed.
+The C code generated by sourcify can be parsed by any standard C compiler, as well as of course by the Convert::Binary::C parser.
+However, the code may be significantly shorter than the code that has originally been parsed.

 When parsing a typical header file, it's easily possible that you need to open dozens of other files that are included from that file, and end up parsing several hundred kilobytes of C code.
 Since most of it is usually preprocessor directives, function prototypes and comments, the sourcify function strips this down to a few kilobytes.
 Saving the sourcify string and parsing it next time instead of the original code may be a lot faster.